MissPhumy/QR-Reader-with-OLED-Display/README.md

 ### Similar Products or Solutions
 - **Commercial QR Scanners:** Offer similar functionality but may lack the flexibility of integration with custom hardware components like OLED displays.
-- **Desktop QR Scanner Software:** Provides QR scanning capabilities but lacks portability compared to a Raspberry Pi-based solution.
+- **Desktop QR Reading Software:** Provides QR analyzing capabilities but lacks portability compared to a Raspberry Pi-based solution.

 ### Comparison
-- **Commercial QR Scanners:** Provide out-of-the-box solutions but may not meet specific requirements or integrate with custom hardware.
+- **Commercial QR Scans:** Provide out-of-the-box solutions but may not meet specific requirements or integrate with custom hardware.
-- **Desktop QR Scanner Software:** Limited by the hardware it's installed on and lacks the versatility of a Raspberry Pi-based solution.
+- **Desktop QR Scans Software:** Limited by the hardware it's installed on and lacks the versatility of a Raspberry Pi-based solution.

 ## Conclusion
-The proposed QR image scanner with OLED display integration aims to provide a versatile and customizable solution for QR image scanning and verification.
+The proposed QR image reader with OLED display integration aims to provide a versatile and customizable solution for QR image reading and verification.
 By leveraging Python and Raspberry Pi technology, the project offers a flexible platform adaptable to various environments and requirements.